microsoft/ivy/doc/examples/testing/specification.md

     ...

-We can see that the environment (the calls marked with `>`) is respecting the assumption of the left player that `pong` occurrs only when the ball is on the right, that is, after a `ping`.
+We can see that the environment (the calls marked with `>`) is respecting the assumption of the left player that `pong` occurs only when the ball is on the right, that is, after a `ping`.
 The tester is sampling uniformly out of just the actions that satisfy the isolate's assumptions.
 You may notice that sometimes the environment calls `hit`